apiad/mostly-harmless-bot/README.md

   The `price` is a number in USD cents, e.g., 200 for $2.

+- `/list` shows all locked articles and the respective unlock URL.

 - `/config` will send you the `config.json` file where you can see all the active users of the bot, and the locked articles.

 - `/broadcast` lets you send messages to all or some users.
 To use it, first write whatever you want to send as a regular message to the bot.
 Then, reply to that message and type `/broadcast`.

     By default this will notify those users who have `/notify` turned on.
 You can add `all` to notify everyone who's ever interacted with the bot, or specific user IDs to notify only those users.

 ## License